Kampfkarren/RbxSync2/README.md

 Other issues include Watchdog (the file watching tool RbxSync2 uses) not having permissions on files.
 The reason for this is unknown.

+Moonscript is not supported currently, and is not a high priority.

 ## Donate
 RbxSync2 is free software.
 If you would like to fund this or other projects of mine, you can donate to me on [Patreon](https://www.patreon.com/kampfkarren).